Matioli-amoc/PLPA6820--Final-Project-Amanda/README.md

 ### How to run the project:

-This project uses RStudio and the packages versions are managed using RENV.
+This project uses RStudio and the packages versions are managed using 'renv'.
 Some packages examples:
 ```
 tidyverse